dgraph-io/dgraph/wiki/content/deploy/index.md

  `dgraph_dirtymap_keys_total`     | Unused.
  `dgraph_posting_reads_total`     | Unused.

+## Tracing

+Dgraph is integrated with [OpenCensus](https://opencensus.io/zpages/) to collect distributed traces from the Dgraph cluster.

+Trace data is always collected within Dgraph.
+You can adjust the trace sampling rate for Dgraph queries with the `--trace` option for Dgraph Alphas.
+By default, `--trace` is set to 1 to trace 100% of queries.

+### Examining Traces with zPages

+The most basic way to view traces is with the integrated trace pages.

+OpenCensus's [zPages](https://opencensus.io/zpages/) are accessible via the Zero or Alpha HTTP port at `/z/tracez`.

+### Examining Traces with Jaeger

+Jaeger collects distributed traces and provides a UI to view and query traces across different services.
+This provides the necessary observability to figure out what is happening in the system.

+Dgraph can be configured to send traces directly to a Jaeger collector with the `--jaeger.collector` flag.
+For example, if the Jaeger collector is running on `http://localhost:14268`, then pass the flag to the Dgraph Zero and Dgraph Alpha instances as `--jaeger.collector=http://localhost:14268`.

+See [Jaeger's Getting Started docs](https://www.jaegertracing.io/docs/getting-started/) to get up and running with Jaeger.

 ## Dgraph Administration

 Each Dgraph Alpha exposes administrative operations over HTTP to export data and to perform a clean shutdown.